laliberte/cdb_query/docs/recipe01.rst

     #Exclude data_node http://esgf2.dkrz.de because it is on a tape archive (slow)
     #If you do not exclude it, it will likely be excluded because of its slow
     #response time.
+    #
+    #The first time this function is used, it might fail and ask you to register your kind of user.
+    #This has to be done only once.
     echo $PASSWORD | cdb_query CMIP5 validate \
                                 --openid=$OPENID \
                                 --password_from_pipe \